MaskoFortwana/CyberArk-WebConnect/TESTING.md

 ---

-*This testing system ensures the reliability and robustness of the ChromeConnect build and deployment process.*
+*This testing system ensures the reliability and robustness of the WebConnect build and deployment process.*